looxis-renaud/remotecontrolled_electric_winch/README.md

  ## UNCLEAR
 Ask Robert:
-- which mode is needed to pull the line from winch to start ? "neutral" ?
-- why is neutral NOT default ?
 - instruction for PPM Settings says "static int myMaxPull = 85;  // 0 - 127 [kg], must be scaled with VESC ppm settings" how to set or calibrate this ?